 “What a salacious piece of gossip from literary history!
 I was convinced that somebody must have rejected Gaskell’s interpretation and told Lydia’s side of the story.
 I googled frantically.
 But nobody had.

 “I just knew that this was a story I had to tell,” she says.
 “I did a full year of research before I actually put pen to digital paper, but once I started writing, I wrote in a fever.
 The novel is the result of a lifetime of passion for Victorian literature and that exhilarating moment of inspiration, which felt like love at first sight.”

-The Island Child (Canongate, 2020) by Molly Aitken grew out of the Irish landscape and also, like Brontë’s Mistress, from a passion for literature.
+The Island Child (Knopf US / Canongate UK, 2020) by Molly Aitken grew out of the Irish landscape and also, like Brontë’s Mistress, from a passion for literature.
 Aitken studied Literature and Classics at Galway University and has an MA in Creative Writing from Bath Spa.
 She chose to focus, through her central character, Oona, on motherhood and the healing power of stories to bring her characters to life.